HugoFMesquita/cenvar/Procedure/Job-Progress-Service-Proposal-Temporary-Tarps-or-Roof-Inspection.md

 CC/OM: Email the Service Proposal to the customer.

-**STOP: Do not schedule the actual appointment until the signed Service Proposal is received from the customer.**
+> **STOP: Do not schedule the actual appointment until the signed Service Proposal is received from the customer.**
+{.is-danger}

 -   CC/OM: Schedule the appointment for a time that works best for the customer. [_Scheduling A Sales Appointment_](https://wiki2.cenvarroofing.com/i/57)
     1.  \*\*Temporary Tarp: only schedule in the next available **repair estimate** appointment time slot.